xiangqianzsh/xapian_leaning/compare_keymaker_and_postingsource/readme.md

 9,t1 t3 t9,9
 ```

-While searching, we first use one term (for example t1) to choose some documents, and then sort them descending using 0.5 * doc.get_value(1), i.e 0.5 * the score of the documents.
+While searching, we first use one term (for example t1) to choose some documents, and then sort them descending using 0.5 * doc.get_value(1), i.e 0.5 * score.

 I was testing on my own mac book, the performance difference is very large.
 ```